Magomogo/persisted-models/README.md

 ### Obvious responsibilities

-To achieve persistency we not need to store **A model**, it is necessary to store its properties.
+To achieve persistency we don't need to store **A model**, it is necessary to store its properties.

     // save/update
     $dbContainer = new Persisted\Container\SqlDb($connection);